 The ending of a film is meant to tie things up into a neat little package.
 But when you look at the “life affirming” and “happy” endings of most major motion pictures, you start to realize that there are a lot of sad endings to happy movies.
 Many misunderstood movies are childhood favorites that revolve around a young person going through tough times and coming out the other end changed for the better.
 When that involves body switching, animal cruelty, and violent fantasy adventures, though, it's clear that even beloved classics secretly depressing conclusions.

 That's not to say movies can't have bleak endings.
 Horror movies are built on shocking endings, and some of the best thrillers have big twists.
 But what about so-called upbeat movie endings you didn't realize are super dark?
+Which seemingly cheery date night movies are actually depressing?
 Those can really blindside you if you're just trying to enjoy some popcorn and couch time.

 It's sad, but most of the characters in your favorite films are left with unspeakable trauma buzzing in the back of their heads.
 When you watch a film in that context it makes for some very depressing movie endings.

 Roy Neary spends the entirety of Close Encounters of the Third Kind obsessing over extra terrestrials and UFOs.
 His obsession reaches such a fever pitch that his wife takes their kids and leaves him.
 Then, rather than get his act together and be a father to his children, Roy leaves the planet with a group of aliens.
 Being chosen by aliens to represent humanity throughout the galaxy is the ultimate version of going to get cigarettes and never coming back.